vsoch/vsoch.github.io/_posts/2018/2018-04-09-fireworks.md

 <script src="https://asciinema.org/a/175710.js" data-speed="3" id="asciicast-175710" async></script>

-If you had patience to watch the above for more than 30 seconds, other than being border, you would realize that it does a poor job of actually modeling fireworks.
+If you had patience to watch the above for more than 30 seconds, other than being bored, you would realize that it does a poor job of actually modeling fireworks.
 Other than the visual representation being off, the timing is wrong too.
 No fireworks show that I've ever seen has a climax and then gradually comes back down.
+I think there are other real world things that follow this design, but fireworks aren't one of them.
+And I was set on making fireworks!
 The more correct fireworks model looks like this:

 ```
 [start]  [s1]   [s2]  [s3]  [s4] [s5][s6][sN] [end]